Fresh Cut Produce

 • leakage – common in beets, carrots, cucumbers, kiwi, melon, bulb onions, green onions, oranges, pomegranate, summer squash, strawberries, tomatoes, and watermelon

 • off-odors – common in broccoli, cauliflower, and spinach

-References: UC Davis Postharvest Technology website, University of Florida, U.S. Food & Drug Administration, USDA.
+References: UC Davis Postharvest Technology Center, University of Florida, U.S. Food & Drug Administration, USDA.